Skip to main content

 Notes

-- For samples without specific consent, the lab will send all remaining tissue for sensitive incineration.
-Please note that there is no distinction made between fetal and other pregnancy tissues for this process, and there will be no ashes afterwards.
-The lab keeps detailed records of all pregnancy tissue sent for incineration, and a Certificate of Destruction is available if required.
+• The lab will send all remaining tissue for samples without specific consent, for sensitive incineration.
+Please note that there is no distinction made between fetal and other pregnancy tissues for this process and there will be no ashes afterwards.
+The lab keeps detailed records of all pregnancy tissue sent for incineration and a Certificate of Destruction is available if required.

 Fluorescence in situ hybridisation (FISH)